 Welcome to The Studio at A Step To Health!

-We’re delighted to add a brand new studio space to A Step To Health!
+You’re invited to our new studio space at A Step To Health!
 The Studio offers dynamic movement classes, wellness workshops, and special class series led by welcoming instructors who are committed to helping you feel better.

 View our class schedule

-If you live local to this area, your first class at The Studio is free!
+If you live in the local area, your first class at The Studio is free!
 Please plan to arrive to your first class 5-10 minutes early.